WencesVillegasMarset/aws-saa-c02-notes/README.md

 * all objects are private by default.
 * the object owner can optionally share objects with others by creating a pre-signed URL, using their own security credentials, to grant time-limited permission to download the objects
 * if you have a video in your bucket and both the bucket and the object are private, you can share the video with others by generating a pre-signed URL
+* If you want all objects to be public
+  * Grant public read access to the object when uploading each object using the S3 Console
+  * Configure the S3 bucket policy to set all objects to public read

 **Multipart Uploads**